 Make Cootie Catchers:

 Do you remember cootie catchers?
 Some adults say they called them fortune tellers.
 I loved making them.
 There are endless ways you can play with them.
-Click here to see one that even has rainy day activities inside it for getting your wiggles out.
+Click here to see a cootie catcher that even has rainy day activities inside it for getting your wiggles out.
 I love cootie catchers for boredom busters.

 Make Playdough and Play: